Mycotoxins: What Are They, Testing and How to Detox

 I recommend Thyroliver Protect to support your liver and thyroid function.
 It may help liver detoxification, reducing inflammation, protecting your thyroid, balancing your blood sugar, blending adrenal function, improving energy, improving T4-T3 conversion, and strengthening your gut lining.
 Take two capsules a day for optimal benefits.

 I also recommend Super Glutathione to support your glutathione levels.
 This supplement is a super antioxidant that may help to reduce inflammation, strengthen your immune system, slow the aging process, fill your with more energy, detoxify your body, reduce your risk of disease, and improve your athletic performance.
 Take it regularly for maximum support.

 Take Mycotoxin Binders

 Activated charcoal can be fantastic for mold and mycotoxin detoxification and cleansing.
 It traps toxins in your body and helps them to flush out preventing your body from reabsorbing them.
-My favorite product I recommend to my patients is Activated Coconut Charcoal.
+My favorite product I recommend to my patients is GI Detox.
 It helps detoxification and healthy digestion.
 It is especially helpful if you have a higher mycotoxin meal.
 Take two or more capsules with food.
 You should also take it away from meals to pull out more toxins from the body.